 It’s difficult to imagine a happier instrument than the ukulele.
 Light, twinkling musicality aside, the mere appearance of the small stringed-instrument, miniature and cute, invokes a feeling of joy.
-Just do a quick search for ukulele covers of your favorite songs, and try not to smile.
+Just do a quick search for ukulele covers of your favorite songs, or attend music classes in Sydney and try not to smile.

 The ukulele conjures up images of the shores of Hawaii, where island breezes carry the scent of floral hibiscus and the crashing of waves can always be heard somewhere in the distance.
 When considering its origin, one might imagine an islander suddenly stumbling upon the instrument leaning against a palm tree, forever changing the musical world.